Campaign of the Month: June 2014

 A small holo-theater can be found near a recreation room/gymnasium.
 There is also a small library present, though its books and computers have been stripped.
 The galley is still well-stocked with refrigerators and storage cupboards and ovens, and its attached mess/ dining hall can seat up to thirty at a single sitting.
 A cold storage facility is also located nearby, as are ample food storage facilities.
 A laundry facility is also present.

 Security is housed in the same residence as the rest of the facility, but has a small security office and numerous monitoring systems still in place, both for the interior of the facility and its exterior.
 A complete armory and briefing room is also present, as is a small brig for a couple of prisoners for interrogation.
-The facility was meant to house a platoon of security troopers, along with their own chief of security and an assistant for logistics.
+The facility was meant to house a platoon of security troopers, along with their own chief of security and an assistant for logistics, and is occupied by the “White Knights” towards this effort.

 Deep Ice Gardens Dome